In my previous post, I talked about a bunch of things I wish I knew before I put #WheelerNovel up on Kindle.

 (ii) Book Blog Tour.
 This is similar to a blitz, but where it differs is that the blogger will read and review your book, have an author Q&A, maybe a podcast (depends on who) or a vlog.
 Packages vary here as well.
 The minimum is three days to 3 weeks, with a core group of 20 to upwards of 70 bloggers reviewing your novel.

 (c) Book Signings.
 Check your ego at the door, mates.
-I did one last fall when my novel was still $hit.
-I regret it fully.
+I did one last fall when my novel was still $hit and I regret it fully.
 See #2 above.
-If you’re going to have a book signing, have it somewhere you frequent, like a coffee shop, your local book store, or library, especially if they are having some other event there.
+If you’re going to have a book signing, have it somewhere you frequent, like a coffee shop, your local bookstore, or library, especially if they are having some other event there.
 I thought about having one at my local bike shop because my book is about a cyclist.
-I also thought about having it at a local indoor cycling studio, because I am a cycling instructor and wrote a class profile using the final time trial in my novel.
+I also thought about having it at a local indoor cycling studio, because I am a cycling instructor and wrote a class profile using the final time trial in Wheeler.
 I even thought about having a charity aspect to the event whereby I would donate the proceeds of the book to the Homestretch Foundation, benefiting amateur women cyclists to go pro.
 Note that I keep saying I thought about it.

 (iii) Find another author who has a similar book to yours and partner with them somehow.
 I had this idea when I saw an ad for a book about a competitive swimmer.
 While it wasn’t a romance, the premise was similar to mine.
 I took a chance and emailed the author.
 Of course, she wanted to read my novel before committing; and yet I haven’t heard back.
 You’ll get a lot of ‘no’ before you hear ‘yes.’